Management liability - are you fully protected?

 Management Liability Portfolio (MLP) insurance is available to any UK based partnership, limited liability partnership, private limited company, unlimited company or sole practitioner.
 It is estimated that less than 15% of UK businesses currently purchase MLP or Directors' & Officers' (D&O) cover with even less purchasing Employment Practices Liability (EPL).
 This is somewhat surprising since there were over 183,100 employment tribunal cases in 2012.

-The most common reasons for not purchasing this cover are a perception of it being expensive (which it’s not in relative terms), a lack of understanding of what it actually covers, a lack of understanding of the product by their insurance adviser, and how it sits with other areas of cover such as professional indemnity insurance, employers’ liability, public liability, legal expenses etc.
+The most common reasons for not purchasing this cover are a perception of it being expensive (which it’s not in relative terms), a lack of understanding of what it actually covers, a lack of understanding of the product by their insurance advisor, and how it sits with other areas of cover such as professional indemnity insurance, employers’ liability, public liability, legal expenses etc.

 MLP incorporates 3 elements of cover: